marcelscruz/dev-resources/CONTRIBUTING.md

 Opening a new category is fine, as long as there isn't another category that could serve the same purpose.

+## External integrations

+As of now, the "Public APIs" section is powered by the [Public APIs project](https://github.com/public-apis/public-apis), so any additions to this section should be done to their repository.

 ## Other contributions

 Contributions not related to adding resources are also welcome, but please open an issue explaining the changes you have in mind before making a pull request.